InnocentBug/innocentbug.github.io/_posts/2025-02-11-mangling-fun-with-thrust.md

 foo(std::vector<int, std::allocator<int> >&)
 ```

 The first column of the output is the memory address of our objects, and the second, `t`/`T`, specify that the functions are dynamic/static symbols in the object file.
-The first row, I do not completely understand, but the second row gives us our expected signature of `foo` when demangled.
+The first row, we can ignore, but the second row gives us our expected signature of `foo` when demangled.
 We do not expect issues for `foo` since there is no `thrust` object in the signature.

 The situation is different for the `bar` function: